danielyipyip/DesignPatterns/ResultPattern.md

 Got a ISuccessResult<T> for a success case.
 And IFailureResult with an exception. (ignore INoneResult  for now)

-It got the error & value in the IResult object.
-But the error handling is still defaults to using exception.
+It got the error/ value in the (separate, not both) IResult object.
+Moreover the error handling is still defaults to using exception.